subquery/subql/docs/tutorials_examples/debug-projects.md

 ## Introduction

-In order to debug SubQuery projects such as steppging through code, setting breakpoints and inspecting variables, you will have to use node inspector in conjunction with Chrome developer tools.
+In order to debug SubQuery projects such as stepping through code, setting breakpoints, and inspecting variables, you will have to use a Node.js inspector in conjunction with Chrome developer tools.

 ## Node inspector